jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 For example, Support Vector Machines (SVMs) have hyperparameters that include the regularization strength (often :math:`C`) the scaling of input data
 (and more generally, the preprocessing of input data), the choice of similarity kernel, and the various parameters that are specific to that kernel choice.
 Decision trees are another machine learning algorithm with hyperparameters related to the heuristic for creating internal nodes, and the pruning strategy for the tree after (or during) training.
-Neural networks are a classic type of machine learning algorithm but they have so many hyperparameters that they have been considered too troublesome for inclusion in the sklearn library.
+Neural networks are a classic type of machine learning algorithm but they have so many hyperparameters that they have been considered too troublesome for inclusion in the Scikit-Learn library.
 ..
 Since sklearn hasn't been introduced yet, this sentence is confusing.
 ..
 Punctuation is a bit messed up here too.
 (A popular open-source machine learning toolbox) [Ped11]_